torsteings/regression/README.md

-# regression
+## Project 3: A regression problem
-Project 3: A regression problem
+Predict a continuous outcome.
+An example would be predicting how many likes a youtube video would get.